Joe Rolette: Political career

-In 1851, he was elected to the Minnesota Territorial Legislature, where he served for four terms.
-It was during his time in the legislature that the most well-known story about him arose.
-A bill making St. Peter the capital of Minnesota was about to be enacted and, as he was chairman of the enrollment committee, bills of this nature had to pass through him.
+In 1851, he was elected to the Minnesota Territorial House of Representatives, where he served for four terms.
+It was during his time in the legislature that the most well-known story about him occurred.
+A bill to move the state capitol to St. Peter was about to be enacted and, as he was chairman of the enrollment committee, bills of this nature had to pass through him.
 Rolette took physical possession of the document and disappeared for the rest of the session, not returning until it was too late to pass any more bills.
-St. Paul was instead chosen as the capital, as it remains today.
-According to the story, he spent the week away from the legislature drinking and playing poker in a hotel room with some friends.
-According to other versions of the story, the "hotel room" was actually a brothel.
+St. Paul remained as the state capitol.
+He spent the week away from the legislature drinking and playing poker while moving between hotel rooms with some friends.
+According to other versions of events, the "hotel rooms" were actually brothels.
 From 1857 to 1858, he served in the first Minnesota State Constitutional Convention and the Minnesota State Senate.